awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/log-manager-component.md

 Default: `INFO`
 `diskSpaceLimit`  <a name="log-manager-component-configuration-system-disk-space-limit"></a>
 \(Optional\) The maximum total size of all system log files, in the unit you specify in `diskSpaceLimitUnit`\.
 After the total size of all log files exceeds this maximum total size, the AWS IoT Greengrass Core software deletes the oldest log files\.
-This parameter is equivalent to the [system logs disk space limit](greengrass-nucleus-component.md#greengrass-nucleus-component-configuration-system-logs-limit) parameter of the [Greengrass nucleus component](greengrass-nucleus-component.md)\.
+This parameter is equivalent to the [system logs disk space limit](greengrass-nucleus-component.md#greengrass-nucleus-component-configuration-system-logs-limit) parameter \(`totalLogsSizeKB`\) of the [Greengrass nucleus component](greengrass-nucleus-component.md)\.
 If you specify this parameter on both components, the AWS IoT Greengrass Core software uses the minimum of the two values as the maximum total log size\.
 `diskSpaceLimitUnit`  <a name="log-manager-component-configuration-disk-space-limit-unit"></a>
 \(Optional\) The unit for the `diskSpaceLimit`\.
 Choose from the following options:
 + `KB` – kilobytes
 + `MB` – megabytes
 + `GB` – gigabytes
-Default: `MB`
+Default: `KB`
 `deleteLogFileAfterCloudUpload`  <a name="log-manager-component-configuration-delete-log-file-after-cloud-upload"></a>
 \(Optional\) You can delete a log file after the log manager component uploads the logs to CloudWatch Logs\.
-Default: `true`
+Default: `false`
 `componentLogsConfiguration`
 \(Optional\) A list of log configurations for components on the core device\.
 Each configuration in this list defines the log configuration for a component or application\.
 The log manager component uploads these component logs to CloudWatch Logs
 Each object contains the following information: